hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 *Note - Go Chaincode support is currently under development and should be considered experimental.*

-This tutorial shows how to create, build, install and test Go Chaincode using the Fabric Private Chaincode (FPC) framework.
+This tutorial shows how to create, build, install and test a Go Chaincode using the Fabric Private Chaincode (FPC) framework.
 Here we focus on the development of FPC Chaincode in Go.
 There exists a companion [hello world tutorial](../helloworld) illustrating the use of FPC with C++ chaincode.

-This tutorial illustrates a simple usecase where a FPC chaincode is used to store a single asset, `asset1` in the ledger and then retrieve the latest value of `asset1`.
+This tutorial illustrates a simple use case where a FPC chaincode is used to store assets on the ledger and then retrieve the latest value.
 Here are the steps to accomplish this:

 * Write your Go Chaincode using the FPC Go Library
 * Build your FPC Go Chaincode
-* Launch Fabric network
+* Launch a Fabric network
-* Install and instantiate chaincode
+* Install and instantiate your chaincode
 * Invoke transactions by using the FPC simple-cli

 ## Prerequisites